St. Joan of Arc Catholic Academy: Jean Vanier Catholic Secondary School (1989–2020)

-Jean Vanier C.S.S. came to existence on September 5, 1989, within the St. Maria Goretti Parish catchment area as Central Scarborough's with 18 staff and 198 grade 9 students under the leadership of founding principal Michael Leroux, with the first students graduated Vanier in 1993.
-Construction and renovation began in 1990, and was completed in the spring of 1994, although the eastern portion building was erected and built with 18 classrooms in 1991 along with the front fascia and the school now accommodates close to 1,000 pupils.
+Jean Vanier C.S.S. officially came into existence on September 5, 1989, within the St. Maria Goretti Parish catchment area in Central Scarborough with 18 staff and 198 grade 9 students under the leadership of founding principal Michael Leroux, with the first students graduating in 1993.
+Its establishment relieved overcrowding at surrounding schools such as Mary Ward, Francis Libermann, and Senator O'Connor.
 From the onset, the school was de-streamed in grade 9.
 The school was opened and blessed on November 13, 1994.
 In its conception, the school was originally to be named St. Francis Xavier Catholic Secondary School, named after a Jesuit priest, Francis Xavier.
-But despite a turnout and the elementary school using the name, it was changed to Jean Vanier thereafter.

-The school crest was designed by the first art teacher, Martine Girard-Agro in 1989.
-It features a calligraphy of a "J" and a "V" with a t-like cross.

-Following the closure of Midland Collegiate in 2000, Vanier received the remaining students from Midland.
-To date, students living in the school's former catchment area have applied or attended Vanier since.

-In February 2011, Jean Vanier C.S.S. received Dr. Bette M. Stephenson Recognition of Achievement award from EQAO.

-Jean Vanier C.S.S. celebrated its 20th Anniversary in June 2010 since it opened in September 1989 with the Mass and Alumni social.
-The school celebrated its 25th in October 2014 in conjunction with L'Arche's 50th anniversary of its founding.
+Despite a turnout and an elementary school using the name, it was changed to Jean Vanier thereafter.
+The school celebrated its 25th anniversary in October 2014 in conjunction with L'Arche's 50th anniversary of its founding.

 St. Joan of Arc Catholic Academy (2020-present)

-According to an internal report by L'Arche in February 2020, this report concluded that Jean Vanier had engaged in "manipulative and emotionally abusive" sexual relationships with six women in Trosly-Breuil, France, between 1970 and 2005.
-A Change.org petition set up by a former student called for Jean Vanier's name to be removed and has lobbied the board to do so.
+An internal report by L'Arche in February 2020 concluded that Jean Vanier had engaged in "manipulative and emotionally abusive" sexual relationships with six women in Trosly-Breuil, France between 1970 and 2005.
+A Change.org petition set up by a former student called for Jean Vanier's name to be removed.

 At a school board meeting on July 16, 2020, the TCDSB recommended the name St. Joan of Arc Catholic Academy starting in the 2020–21 school year.
 The school formally completed its renaming at the end of August 2020.
-Amidst the COVID-19 pandemic affecting Toronto, the school reopened under its new name the following September with heavy restrictions in place.
+With the COVID-19 pandemic affecting Toronto, the school reopened under its new name the following September.

 The current emblem retains the cross from the previous Vanier insignia now sporting a fleur-de-lis with a sword standing in the centre.